She stood by the window,

 If ever it tread on the path not right.

-She initiated her child to sieve the chaff from the grain,
+She taught her child to sieve the chaff from the grain,

 She taught her little one all what she knew,

-She was a hard task master, And all hell broke never broke loose,
+She was a hard task master, And all hell broke broke loose,

 When the little one tarried or played fool.